 In our sustainability transformation work across the world, we see a common challenge.
 Many organizations commit to ambitious goals but lack the science, engagement, and business cases needed to achieve them.
 This work is not easy.
 In fact, we are still working through it ourselves.
 So, in our commitment to transparency and accountability, here is a glimpse into our own ongoing journey as we build our corporate sustainability strategy.

 As part of our continuous efforts to understand our stakeholders, ENGIE Impact engaged employees, our board, clients, and even competitors to develop our materiality assessment, which helps us gauge what is most important to them.
 We conducted an extensive series of surveys, interviews, and focus groups with internal and external stakeholders to build a clear understanding of their expectations and our priorities.
 As a result of this work, we identified our material priorities: 21 environmental, social, governance, and economic topics.
 We acknowledge that there are many issues that deserve focus, and we are committed to being transparent in our journey to address those topics.
 The following three emerged as the highest priority:

-Reduce and promote the reduction of greenhouse gases in the Earth's atmosphere and build resilience to the consequences of climate change by reducing our own energy and water use and waste.
+Reduce and promote the reduction of greenhouse gases in the Earth's atmosphere and build resilience to the consequences of climate change by reducing our own waste and energy use.

 Offer customers global solutions across the value chain to design, engineer, and deliver outcomes that at a minimum enable carbon neutrality.

 Manage and analyze data to design sustainability strategies and programs, track progress to goals, and ensure compliance for ourselves and our clients.

 Strong strategies begin with a solid understanding of where you are today, but it can be challenging for organizations to collect and analyze their baseline data.
 Our own challenges included complications of leased spaces, like leased vs. owned office spaces, submetering, colocation with other businesses, or utility charges that are paid by another entity.
 It was not easy to extrapolate the utility data for all of our locations, but cross-functional collaboration was critical to obtaining the right data.